ibm-cloud-docs/vmware-service/common/vmaas-iam_vcd.md

 ## Recently introduced rights
 {: #vmaas-iam_vcd-custom-reqs}

 Additional rights are available with recent releases.
 If you use pre-configured Open ID Connect (OIDC) roles or any role other than the Organization Administrator role, you must manually add these rights to your roles.

+To update the roles with the new rights, complete the following steps as an **IBM Cloud IAM Administrator** or as an **Organization Administrator**.

+1. From the tenant portal, click the **Menu** icon at the upper left of the page and select **Administration**.
+2. Under the **Access Control** section on the left pane, select **Roles**.
+3. Select the role to change and click **Edit**.
+You must use the recommended OIDC roles from the following table, **Table 2.
+Recommended OIDC roles**, or use customized roles.
+4. In the **Edit Role** window, select the new permissions and clear the permissions to remove.
+You can add the new tenant permissions to the roles as defined in **Table 2.
+Recommended OIDC roles**.
+5. Click **SAVE** to apply the new or removed permissions.
+You might need to log out and log back into the tenant portal to see the changes.
+6. Repeat for each role that requires the update.

 For more information, see [Edit a Custom Tenant Role Using Your VMware Cloud Director Tenant Portal](https://docs.vmware.com/en/VMware-Cloud-Director/10.5/VMware-Cloud-Director-Tenant-Guide/GUID-CA7567DB-FDE8-42C8-9A45-9B291357E429.html).{: external}

 The permissions that include an asterisk (*) are introduced in VMware Cloud Director 10.6 and are available to users after the Cloud Director site where the virtual data centers are deployed is upgraded to VMware Cloud Director 10.6.0.1.
 For more information, see [IBM Cloud Maintenance notifications for scheduled upgrade dates](https://cloud.ibm.com/notifications?type=maintenance).
 {: note}